domvwt/msc-thesis/thesis/thesis.md

 #### Hyperparameter Tuning

 Parameters for dropout and weight decay are also tuned using Optuna.
-These trials take place after the architecture search, in order to limit the dimensionality of the search space in each experiment.
+These trials occur after the architecture search, to limit the dimensionality of the search space in each experiment.
 20 trials are performed for each pair of candidate values, with the best hyperparameters selected based on the AUC-PR score on the validation set.

 ### CatBoost Training